Immunization

 UNICEF knows that the best defence against the spread of vaccine-preventable childhood diseases is a vaccine-protected population and a strong and responsive health system.

-UNICEF supports national and local information campaigns to educate the public on the critical importance of immunization, while addressing vaccine hesitancy, building public trust, tackling dangerous myths and combating misinformation.
-We also work closely with the Government to equip parents and communities with the knowledge they need to protect their children.
-UNICEF Kyrgyzstan supports the training of front-line health workers on how to inform families about the benefits of immunization, and reinforce government efforts to monitor public attitudes and immunization rates to tackle any problems as quickly as possible.
+UNICEF Kyrgyzstan supports the training of front-line health workers on how to inform families about the benefits of immunization and reinforce government efforts to monitor public attitudes and immunization rates to tackle any problems as quickly as possible.

 UNICEF supports national and local information campaigns to educate the public on the critical importance of immunization, while addressing vaccine hesitancy, building public trust, tackling dangerous myths and combating misinformation.
-We also work closely with the Government to equip parents and communities with the knowledge they need to protect their children.
+We also work closely with the government to equip parents and communities with the knowledge they need to protect their children.

 Resources